 All provisions of this Division apply to the placement, construction, reconstruction, or repair of any wireless telecommunications facility within the right-of-way and any permit or application for a permit for same, except as otherwise provided by this Division.
-In the event of any conflict between any provision of this Division and a provision of this Chapter prevails.
+In the event of any conflict between any provision of this Division and a provision of this Chapter, the provision of this Chapter prevails.